OpenVoiceOS/ovos-technical-manual/docs/gui_service.md

 The GUI state is defined by `namespaces`, usually corresponding to a `skill_id`, each with any number of `pages`.

-`pages` are ordered, but only 1 page is rendered at a time. users are expected to be able to "swipe left" and "swipe right" to switch between pages
+users are expected to be able to "swipe left" and "swipe right" to switch between `pages` within a `namespace`

 OpenVoiceOS components interact with the GUI by defining session data and active pages, gui-clients may also send back `events` to indicate interactions.

 ![imagem](https://github.com/OpenVoiceOS/ovos-technical-manual/assets/33701864/69c653dc-9bad-4a3a-bd43-efefb938f650)

-> **NOTE**: GUI does not yet support Session, in the future namespaces will be tracked per Session allowing remote clients to each have their own GUI state
+`pages` are ordered and, usually, only 1 `page` is rendered at a time.

+If the screen size allows it platform specific gui client applications are free to render all `pages` into view.

-The GUI clients may be implemented in any programming language, the page templates provided to skills via `self.gui.show_XXX` should be implemented and provided by all alternative clients.
+The GUI clients may be implemented in any programming language, the default page templates provided to skills via [GUIInterface](https://openvoiceos.github.io/ovos-technical-manual/skill_gui) should be implemented and provided by all alternative clients.

+> **QML tip**: - set `fillWidth: true` under `Mycroft.Delegate` to have a page always using the full screen

 ## Active Namespaces